Subastkar/node-pet-project/README.md

-# This repository does'nt have a purpose yet.
+# This repository is a Pokemon a like online game

-This repository  was created to test a set of skills, that I want to improve.
-More information will be provided when the functionality is defined.
+This game would be designed to test and improve some game developing skills.
+The main idea is based on the pokemon game.
+And I would like to clarify that this game does not have any business purpose, only improve my skill with node and game dev.

+If you have any concerns about this repository feel free to create an issue.